Susan Hale: Professional career and travels

+Travel to Spain

+Not wanting to give up her love for travelling, she visited Spain in 1882 with her brother Edward Everett Hale, his daughter, Elen Day Hale, and a family friend, Mrs. Mary Manquard.
+The group could travel easily through the country thanks to great improvements on the railway, which connected the main cities of the country.
+This was not the first time Hale travelled abroad, but the fact that she was accompanied by her brother during her visit to Spain offered her security and better social regard.
+However, Hale did travel alone in many occasions and stayed in rented rooms, showing her feminine agency and independence.

+In Spain, Hale found a complex artistic landscape: Romanticism giving way to Realism and Costumbrismo (a predominantly Spanish style focused on custom and manners).
+Yet, Hale's writings are clearly Romantic.
+The author reflected in her texts the picturesque, the old and the mythical, and Spain, as many other Romantic travellers and writers had already affirmed, was the ideal place to find this artistic landscape.
+Hale's attitude towards her time in Spain was open-minded, seeking to integrate herself in the culture by learning the language to communicate with Spaniards, eating the typical and ordinary food, and discovering the country from within, without letting foreign clichés or stereotypes influence her perception.

+Here, she wrote A Family Flight Through Spain in 1883, a travel book which chronicles a family's travels through Spain.
+Hale narrates probably from her personal experience in the country, describing various locations in Spain, cultural insights on societal norms and daily life at the time.

+Back to the US

 In 1885, she began to keep house at the summer home of her brother, Edward, in Matunuck, Rhode Island, which she called home until her death in 1910.
 Her brother and his wife had gone abroad to look after their sick daughter.
 Susan eventually moved most of her things to Matunuck, and began to spend time there regularly during summers.
 During winters, she traveled.
 In earlier years, she had spent winters working in Boston and traveled in the summer, sometimes accompanying well-known friends such as Thomas Gold Appleton and Frederic Edwin Church.
 She continued visiting Boston between her travels abroad and her stays at Matunuck.
 Her watercolors were mostly landscapes done during her travels; she also described her travels in vivid detail in letters to her sister, Lucretia.

 Hale died at her summer home in Matunuck, in 1910.